Dare to discover Colombia

 Take a day trip to Lodo el Totumo, a bubbling mud volcano.
 Jump into this warm, messy mud bath for a therapeutic, and fun, experience.

-* photo by Rebecca Cumming – Intrepid Photography Competition
+* Cartagena photo by Jessica Circosta, for the Intrepid Photography Competition.